oookoook/ical-custom-tz-fix/README.md

 Create a CloudFormation stack using the `oidc-iam-role-cf-template.yml` file.

-The role in the privided stackis restricted to the GitHub user/org, not for the repository.
+The role in the privided stack is restricted to the GitHub user/org, not for the repository.
 This way this role can be re-used by multiple repositories.
 Uncomment the lines if you wont to resrict the role to a single repository.

 ## Creating IAm policy